 First thing first, prototyping is not a linear process.
 There is no perfect path to the perfect prototype nor there is a way to know for sure what you should use to create your prototype.
-However, it’s certain that depending on where you are in your prototyping phase (and for that we recommend that you take a look at another post dedicated to prototyping), you will have to use more or less complex methods and they will also cost you more or less money.
-These are the big questions you should be able to answer at each step of your prototyping phase:
+However, it’s certain that depending on where you are in your prototyping process (and for that, we recommend that you take a look at another post dedicated to prototyping), you will have to use more or less complex methods and they will also cost you more or less money.
+These are the big questions you should be able to answer at each step of your prototyping process:

 - What’s the overall quality of the prototype and the complexity of the part?

-- Do I need any specific material?
+- Do I need any specific material properties?

 - What quantity do I need?